buildingsmart-community/ifcJSON/file_converters/README.md

 ```
 conda install -c conda-forge ifcopenshell
 ```
+5. Download all the files in the directory "file_converters" from this repository.
+Including the 'ifcjson' module directory

 ## Installation ifcopenshell from direct download
 Download a recent copy of ifcopenshell from: https://github.com/IfcOpenBot/IfcOpenShell/commits/v0.6.0